Writing a Skills-Based Resume: Template & Guide

 Chronological resumes are ideal for candidates with a consistent employment history that is relevant to their target role.

-Skills-based resumes are useful for candidates who want to highlight specific skills that may not be evident from their work experience alone.
+On the other hand, skills-based resumes are useful for candidates who want to highlight specific skills that may not be evident from their work experience alone.

-Below are a few examples of job seekers who might opt for a skills-based resume rather than a traditional chronological resume.
+Below are a few examples of job seekers who might opt for a skills-based resume rather than a traditional chronological resume:

-- Recent graduates: Individuals who have recently completed their education and have limited work experience can highlight their academic achievements, internships, projects and extracurricular activities to demonstrate their skills and potential.
+- Recent graduates: Individuals who have recently completed their education and have limited work experience can highlight their academic achievements, internships, projects, and extracurricular activities to demonstrate their skills and potential.

 - Career changers: Those transitioning into a new industry or field can use a skills-based resume to emphasize transferable skills and relevant experiences, even if they lack direct work experience in the new field.

-- Freelancers or contract workers: Freelancers, consultants and contractors who have worked on multiple projects for different clients can use a skills-based resume to showcase their diverse expertise, rather than focusing solely on a linear work history.
+- Freelancers or contract workers: Freelancers, consultants, and contractors who have worked on multiple projects for different clients can use a skills-based resume to showcase their diverse expertise, rather than focusing solely on a linear work history.

-- Job seekers with employment gaps: Those who are addressing employment gaps on a resume due to reasons such as caregiving responsibilities or health issues can use a skills-based resume to redirect the focus away from gaps and highlight relevant skills.
+- Job seekers with employment gaps: Those addressing employment gaps on a resume due to reasons such as caregiving responsibilities or health issues can use a skills-based resume to redirect the focus away from gaps and highlight relevant skills.

 Skills-based resume example